 Cable operators also face significant regulation of their channel carriage.
 We can be required to devote substantial capacity to the carriage of programming that we might not carry voluntarily, including certain local broadcast signals; local public, educational and government access ("PEG") programming; and unaffiliated, commercial leased access programming (required channel capacity for use by persons unaffiliated with the cable operator who desire to distribute programming over a cable system).
-The FCC adopted a transition plan in 2007 addressing the cable industry's broadcast carriage obligations once the broadcast industry migration from analog to digital transmission is completed, which occurred in June 2009.
-Under the FCC's transition plan, most cable systems will be required to offer both an analog and digital version of local broadcast signals for three years after the digital transmission (multicast carriage) or if our broadcast carriage obligations are otherwise expanded.
-The FCC also adopted new commercial leased access rules which dramatically reduce the rate we can charge for leasing this capacity and dramatically increase our associated administrative burdens.
+The FCC adopted a plan in 2007 addressing the cable industry's broadcast carriage obligations once the broadcast signals for three years after the June 12, 2009 digital transition date.
+This burden could increase further if we are required to carry multiple programming streams included within a single digital broadcast transmission is increasing significantly.
+The FCC also adopted new commercial leased access rules (currently stayed while under appeal) which dramatically reduce the rate we can charge for leasing this capacity and dramatically increase our associated administrative burdens.
 These regulatory changes could disrupt existing programming commitments, interfere with our preferred use of limited channel capacity, and limit our ability to offer services that would maximize our revenue potential.
-It is possible that other legal restraints will be adopted limiting our discretion over
+It is possible th at other legal restraints will be adopted limiting our discretion over programming decisions.